docker/docs/docker-hub/publish/insights-analytics.md

 ## View the analytics data

-Analytics data for your repositories is available on the **Insights and analytics** dashboard at the following URL:
+You can find analytics data for your repositories on the **Insights and analytics** dashboard at the following URL:
 `https://hub.docker.com/orgs/{namespace}/insights`.
-The dashboard contains a chart visualization of the usage data, as well as a table where you can download the data as CSV files.
+The dashboard contains a visualization of the usage data and a table where you can download the data as CSV files.

 To view data in the chart:

 - Select the data granularity: weekly or monthly
 - Select the time interval: 3, 6, or 12 months
-- Select one or more repositories in the list.
+- Select one or more repositories in the list

-  You can filter the list by repository name.

 ![Insights and analytics chart visualization](./images/chart.png)